raifdmueller/LLM-Prompts/README.md

 - Store prompts as documentation templates in your repository
 - Version control the generated architecture documents
 - Use in CI/CD for automated documentation generation

+### With Project Management
+- Link architecture decisions to requirements
+- Track technical debt in your issue tracking system
+- Use risk assessments for project planning

 ## 🎨 Customization